-Note: Observation and teaching practice will take place in between modules.
+Note: Observation and Teaching Practice will take place in between modules.

-Monday to Friday: 08.30 – 15.30
+Monday to Friday: 08.30 – 16.00

 At least 400 hours of classroom-based training including lectures, a minimum of 140 hours of supervised practice with Montessori materials and 170 hours of observation and teaching practicum in Montessori settings.

+The 170 hours of observation and teaching practice in recognised Montessori environments has to be completed in between the Course Modules.
+Students living in Tanzania will be assisted by the Montessori Training Centre Msimbazi to organise their observation and teaching practice in pre-approved Montessori schools within the country.
 International students are required to organise observation and teaching practice for themselves in their home/residence countries.
-Students have to find a convenient Montessori school where there is an AMI trained teacher who can supervise/guide them and contact the school to check if they can be accommodated.
+Students have to find a convenient Montessori school where there is an AMI trained teacher who can supervise/guide them and contact the school to check if they can be

 The school’s details need to be sent to the Centre for review and approval.
 Full information on this process will be shared with the students after they have been accepted on the Course.
 Please note that the AMI training faculty will be the deciding body if a Montessori environment fulfils the necessary quality standards to be eligible for an observation or teaching practice setting.